This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 - The Separators setting controls how sections are separated from each other.
 This is where you add indicators like

-- Transformations is where you set options on how to handle conversions.
+- The Transformations setting is where you set options on how to handle conversions.
 For example, whether to convert “smart” punctuation to “dumb” punctuation or leave it as is.

 - The Footnotes & Comments section contains options for formatting the appearance of footnotes, endnotes, and comments.